 The pilgrimages that Chaucer describes are inspired by the good weather.
 People desire to travel and to travel with purpose.
 In the case of the literary pilgrimage, you travel there because the words of the writer have opened something within you or allowed you to see something within yourself which you had not discovered before.
 The haunting echo of his or her words have become as much a part of you as your heartbeat.
 A pilgrimage inspired by God would be similar, I imagine.

 At least, that’s how it begins.
 Your first literary pilgrimage is inspired by a writer whom you love.
-But then, you realize how fun a literary pilgrimage is and every time you go on vacation, you research to see if there are any literary sights to be seen at your intended destination.
+But then, you realize how fun a literary adventure is and every time you go on vacation, you research to see if there are any literary sights to be seen at your intended destination.

-In 2010 I found myself in Amsterdam and had the privilege of touring the Anne Frank House, the tiny hideaway where the Franks hid from the Germans. suppose this was perhaps the beginning of my pilgrimages because when my mom, sister and I were planning the trip, I said that this was a must-do activity for me.
+In 2010 I found myself in Amsterdam and had the privilege of touring the Anne Frank House, the tiny hideaway where the Franks hid from the Germans.
+I suppose this was perhaps the beginning of my pilgrimages because when my mom, sister and I were planning the trip, I said that this was a must-do activity for me.
 Climbing the tiny staircase that was so steep it might as well have been a ladder was overwhelming.
 The whole tour was a sobering experience, but one that I was grateful to have had.
 It gave me a better understanding of what my grandfather fought for while in the US Navy during WWII and it helped me understand even more what all of the victims of the war suffered.

 While in Key West earlier in 2013, I visited the Hemingway House and got to experience the opulence of Hemingway’s life, thanks to the wealth of his second wife.
 This experience made me even more determined to see Poe’s grave.

-Anyway, in more recent times, literary pilgrimages have expanded beyond the typical gravestone, former house or pub visit.
+In more recent times, literary pilgrimages and adventures have expanded beyond the typical gravestone, former house or pub visit.
 In Dublin, you can take a Leopold Bloom tour of Dublin based around the path that James Joyce sets in the novel called the James Joyce Bloomsday Walking Tour (it takes place on June 16th).
 If I ever make it to Dublin, I absolutely want to do this tour.
 There is also a tour of based around James Joyce’s life and work.
 (Please note: I have not taken any of these tours and therefore cannot offer a recommendation)

 I think tours of this nature are becoming popular because of people’s increasing desire to completely submerge themselves in another world; be it the world of a book, a video game or a movie.
 That’s how I felt wandering around the Frank hideaway.
 There were pictures pasted on the wall and furniture was still arranged as it had been when they lived there.
 These types of tours make me think of those extraordinarily rich worlds you find in RPGs.
 It’s another life and another universe and being able to submerge yourself in something like that and have it be tangible to more than sight and sound is a unique opportunity.